 What to Expect at Pennsylvania Historical & Museum Commission Facilities

 As we open our sites to the public, we will need to adjust our operations to provide a safer environment for staff, volunteers and visitors and to prevent or mitigate the spread of COVID-19.
 Although all of our facilities are unique and protocols may vary somewhat from site to site, the following guidelines apply at all properties.

 Face Masks Required

 All visitors, volunteers, and staff must wear a face mask when entering and while visiting our sites or when near others on the grounds.
 Based on guidelines from the CDC, face masks have been shown to effectively prevent the spread of COVID-19, so for our safety and that of our visitors, anyone not willing to wear masks will not be admitted.

 Social Distancing Required

-To further prevent the spread of COVID-19, all visitors, volunteers and staff must practice social distancing by remaining 6 feet away from anyone not in your household.
-Wearing a face mask is NOT a substitute for social distancing.
+To further prevent the spread of COVID-19, all visitors, volunteers, and staff must practice social distancing by remaining 6 feet away from anyone not in your household.
+Wearing a face mask is not a substitute for social distancing.

 Visitors must wash or sanitize their hands with hand sanitizer as they begin their visit at the site’s visitor center and/or house museum.
 They should do so again before leaving.
 Hand sanitizer will be available at all of our facilities.